Tilbage til Blog

 Recruiters are essential.
 Even the best DOE cannot make it without their assistance.

-Recruiters know exactly who to look for when they browse the job platforms searching for job seekers.
-The hiring managers are not magicians; they can only try so much until a recruiter steps in with a suggestion of a qualified candidate.
+Recruiters know exactly who to look for when they browse job platforms.
+Hiring managers are not magicians; they can only try so much before a recruiter steps in with a qualified candidate suggestion.

 Recruiters can help by taking on the task of browsing for specifics (and certain work experiences) of candidates that are considered a must-have asset for the company.
-Utilize the strategies and knowledge of the recruiters to find a developer faster.
+Use recruiters' strategies and knowledge to find a developer faster.

-Once candidates are shortlisted, the director of engineering has an easier time in candidate selection – time is saved, as well as resources, and all that is left to do is focus on the final interviewing stages.
-With this, looking through (many) resumes becomes much simpler, even though it’s still not a straightforward process.
+Once candidates are shortlisted, the director of engineering has an easier time in candidate selection – time and resources are saved, and all that is left to do is to focus on the final interview stages.
+With this, looking through (many) resumes becomes much simpler, though it’s still not straightforward.

 Maximize the time and efficiency before interviewing